-This course combines pre-recorded lectures (courtesy of Dr. James Lepkowski, a former instructor and developer of the course) and in-class discussions.
-Pre-recorded lectures are available through the course Canvas web site as are associated lecture slides.
-The pre-recorded lectures are to be viewed before scheduled class discussions sessions.
-Live discussion sessions will include answers to questions on the pre-recorded lectures, quizzes, homework preparation, review of marked homework, and discussion of the course project.
+This course combines pre-recorded video lectures (courtesy of Dr. James Lepkowski, a former instructor and developer of the course) and in-class discussions.
+The pre-recorded video lectures are available through the course Canvas web site, as are associated lecture slides.
+The pre-recorded video lectures are to be viewed before scheduled class discussions sessions.Live discussion sessions will include reviews of the pre-recorded lectures, answers to questions on the pre-recorded lectures, clarifying examples of sampling concepts, quizzes, homework preparation, review of marked homework, and discussion of the course project.